Matter Wave Analog of a Fiber-Optic Gyroscope: Introduction

 The first approach towards this goal of realizing the matter wave analog of a FOG used cold thermal atoms in guiding potentials formed by weak (few Hz) magnetic traps \cite{WuPRL2007, LuQiAPL2017}.
 In \cite{WuPRL2007}, short Bragg pulses created a thin phase grating which diffracted atoms into multiple momentum orders.
 The resulting trajectories formed closed loops when the guide was translated during the interferometer cycle, resulting in an atomic density grating pattern which could be probed by Bragg scattering.
-Bose-Einstein condensates (BECs) are better sources for waveguide atom interferometry because the narrow momentum width allows for long interaction times and enables Bragg diffraction into a single momentum order \cite{WuPRA2005, WangPRL2005, GarciaPRA2006}.
-This pairing of BEC and Bragg diffraction was used in \cite{BurkePRA2009} to realize an atom interferometer enclosing \SI{0.1}{\milli \metre \squared} by imparting transverse motion to the moving wavepackets through a sudden displacement of the relatively weak (\SI{6}{\hertz}) harmonic trap.
+The pairing of BEC and Bragg diffraction was used in \cite{BurkePRA2009} to realize an atom interferometer enclosing \SI{0.1}{\milli \metre \squared} by imparting transverse motion to the moving wavepackets through a sudden displacement of the relatively weak (\SI{6}{\hertz}) harmonic trap.
 Other approaches to creating trapped Sagnac atom interferometers where the splitting is based on manipulations of the potential have demonstrated much smaller enclosed area \cite{JoPRL2007} and \cite{RyuNJoP2015}.
 Recently, a novel architecture where BEC wavepackets are displaced to opposite sides of a weak harmonic potential and subsequently launched into circular trajectories has been shown to achieve \SI{0.5}{\milli \metre \squared} enclosed area \cite{MoanPRL2020}.